 - Select an API from the summary list on the API proxies table.

-- On the API detail page, click Trace and choose an environment (test or prod).
-If this button is grey, it indicates that you need to deploy your API.
+- On the API detail page, click Trace to access the Trace page, and choose an environment (test or prod).
+If the environment option is inactive, it indicates that you need to deploy your API.

 - Click Start Trace Session.
 This runs a Trace session for 2 minutes.
 While the Trace session is running, messages are captured from live traffic.